mmiklavc/scalable-ocr/README.md

 potentially large documents into a textual representation.
 We will show you how to use scalable open source tooling (Apache NiFi and Tesseract) to scalably convert volumes of PDFs and ingest into a platform that will allow you to analyze this data at scale.

-## To Do
+# Modules

+### Core Modules
-- [ ] Convert multi-page PDFs to multiple TIFF files
+- conversion - convert multi-page PDFs to single-page TIFF files

-## Done
-- [x] find approach for performant text extraction - http://research.microsoft.com/pubs/149305/1509.pdf
+- preprocessing - image correction for better text extraction during OCR
-- [x] setup Maven project
+- extraction - OCR images and output text

+### Utility
+- CLI - command line tool for manual pipeline process execution
+- NiFi - custom processors for exposing the core modules via NiFi.
+Workflow template.

 # Developers